rnaudi/metrics/README.md

 - **Strengths**: Deep per-request visibility, great for debugging specific failures.
 - **Weaknesses**: Expensive (high cardinality), requires sampling at scale, complex queries for aggregate patterns.
 - **When to use**: Incident investigation ("why did this specific request fail?").
-- **This model**: Aggregate metrics are cheaper, designed for SLOs and alerting.
+- **This Journey Flow Metrics model**: Aggregate metrics are cheaper, designed for SLOs and alerting.

 #### High-cardinality observability
 **Tools**: Honeycomb, Lightstep, Elastic Observability